hyperbrew/bolt-cep/README.md

 // @include './lib/library.js'
 ```

-App-speicific code is split into modules for type-safe development by the application's name as seen in the `index.ts`.
+App-specific code is split into modules for type-safe development by the application's name as seen in the `index.ts`.

 ```
 aftereffects >> aeft/aeft.ts